h0lylag/EVE-Preview-Manager/README.md

 ## Status

-This is still under active development and should be working.
-But keep in mind it's primarily designed around my own workflow and environment.
+This is project is under active development and should be working.
+Keep in mind it's primarily designed around my own workflow and environment on NixOS.
+I built this for myself first and foremost.
+I will try to provide binaries for people to run but I don't have extensive testing infrastructure in place to test all edge cases.
+You can always try building it from source if you have issues.

 ## Features